 Our Monetization After Elite Blog Academy

 I don't publish income reports, so I hope you didn't come here anticipating those stats.
 (I'm pretty sure blogging is the only industry where people feel compelled to publish their exact monthly income?
 I find it very tacky to post anything about personal finances in a public forum, but that's probably my Southern upbringing coming into play.)

 Our site is currently monetized in a variety of ways.
-We use Google Adsense (primarily for YouTube), numerous affiliate networks, we'll do sponsored posts if it involves a product we use and feel comfortable in endorsing, and we occasionally turn on ads — usually only on specific pages that are receiving particularly high amounts of traffic.
+We use Google Adsense to monetize YouTube, numerous affiliate networks, we'll do sponsored posts if it involves a product we use and feel comfortable in endorsing, and we occasionally turn on ads — usually only on specific pages that are receiving particularly high amounts of traffic.

 Affiliate networking is our favorite way to bring in money, by far!